baechlja/Data-exploation---rental-offers/README.md

 <h2> Task </h2>
 Rental costs are a very topical issue that is also being discussed in the political arena.
-At the same time costs vary dramatically depending on the location, size and furnishings of an apartment. apartment.
-The aim of this project is to analyze the main factors influencing rental prices. analyzed.
+At the same time costs vary dramatically depending on the location, size and furnishings of an apartment.
+The aim of this project is to analyze the main factors influencing rental prices.
 The client for this analysis is a rental company that wants to increase its base of available rental apartments and needs criteria for the selection of suitable properties. objects.